juliajessica/acme-store/planning.md

 - [x] Add all svgs and images into Assets folder
 - [x] Identify and create reusable components and add all the different states to them
 - [x] Build from mobile first
-- [ ] Verify the tax percentage and calculate it for the cart total
+- [x] Verify the tax percentage and calculate it for the cart total
 - [x] Look up modals in React
 - [x] Add states for loading - for a better UX Experience
 - [x] Note to self: I can use any react library to add to the app
 - [x] Look at how to add Sass into the App
-- [] Verify that the app is responsive in Chrome, Firefox, and Safari
+- [x] Verify that the app is responsive in Chrome, Firefox, and Safari
-- [] Update px to rem
+- [x] Add util function to update px to em
+- [] Run `npm run test` and verify that all the tests are still passing - **_in progress_**
+- [] Add additional tests for the add and remove added functionality
+- [] Add a test for the get API call and verify the response is returning as expected

 TASK LIST REQUIREMENTS

 - [x] task 01 - responsive design
-- [] task 02 - cart enhancements
+- [] task 02 - cart enhancements - **_in progress_**
 - [] task 03 - product api

 ## Button Types: